pratheeknagaraj/traceless/demo/README.md

     # Run the celery process (in a new tab, but make sure to activate the
     # virtualenv)
+    # NOTE: Celery can be a little finicky on OSX (have not tested on other operating
+    # systems), so make sure that the process isn't gushing out errors because of leaks
+    # between virtual hosts
     python start_celery.py worker -A master_app --beat

 Similarly we can run each slave.
 Remember these all need to run with different RabbitMQ virtual hosts